 My first published book was a true crime tale.
 Then I wrote a book about the psychology of birth order.
 Then the wind shifted, the sky turned a lovely shade of dark blue, six dogs barked and it was simply time for me to become a full-time novelist.

 And here I am-working on novel number eleven.

 I am now living in Florida with my partner, Madonna Metcalf who is a Court of Masters Certified Sommelier and a Certified Wine Professional.
 (Whooo!!!)
 We co-own a wine lounge, The Wine Madonna, in downtown St. Petersburg where I hope to host your bookclub soon.
-My daughter, Rachel, is twenty-three and working and living in Chicago at a job I barely understand - finance, investments, whatever....she's smart and I'm counting on her for my retirement.
-Her twenty-five year old brother, Andrew, has just finished writing his first novel, is working on his graduate degree in Industrial and Organizational Psychology, works as a counsultant for a Florida company, and paddleboards all over the place...just in the water though.
+My daughter, Rachel, is twenty-four and working and living in the Tampa Bay area at a job I barely understand - finance, investments, whatever....she's smart and I'm counting on her for my retirement.
+Her twenty-sevenyear old brother, Andrew, has just finished writing his first novel, is working on his graduate degree in Industrial and Organizational Psychology, works as a counsultant for a Florida company, lives on a sailboat and paddleboards all over the place...just in the water though.

 When I am not writing - I am thinking about it.
-I also try very hard to work out five or six days a week because I am pushing sixty(Holy crap!) and I love to drink wine.
+I also try very hard to work out five or six days a week because I refuse to give up my wine.
 I also swim, ride my bike, golf, pine over the motorcycle I had to sell, am a pretty avid bird-watcher, hike, kayak, sketch little do-dads that resemble absolutely nothing, read everything I can get my hands on, fish a little bit with not much luck, and seriously believe that all the characters in my book are real.

 Stay tuned.
 I'm just getting started.